oxscar93/AuthorsAppTest/readme.md

 ## Notes

-To test pagination, please search "Global warming" as according with test data.
+* To test pagination, please search "Global warming" as according with test data.
     The search by title criteria will work only with equal comparation of some title, in order to avoid using scan method and improve performance.

+* To configure aws credentials, you can follow the next steps taken from aws official docs:

+	Run aws configure

+	The following information will be asked:

+	AWS Access Key ID [None]: AKIAIOSFODNN7EXAMPLE -- you can put this literal example AWS Secret Access Key [None]: wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY -- you can put this literal example Default region name [None]: local
+	Default output format [None]: ENTER